NachiketNamjoshi/nvim.config/README.md

   git clone git@github.com:NachiketNamjoshi/nvim.config.git ~/.config/nvim
   ```

+3. Install Rust using Rustup if you don't already have it installed: https://rustup.rs/

-3. Install all plugins before actually using nvim
+4. Install all plugins before actually using nvim

   ```bash
   nvim --headless -c "autocmd User PackerComplete quitall" -c "PackerSync"
   ```

-4. Launch `nvim`
+5. Launch `nvim`

-5. *(Optional)* Run `:Mason` as it will install all the Language Servers
+6. *(Optional)* Run `:Mason` as it will install all the Language Servers

 ## Language Servers